mnu2000/mu-online-0.97k/README.md

 based on kayito release

 added:
- - for gamemasters render "gm balloon" + animation and glow+chroma
+ - for game masters render "gm balloon" + animation and glow+chroma